jakub0628/Rclone-automatic-sync/README.md

 ## Usage

+For Arch Linux:

+1. Install all requirements in `requirements.txt` using an appropriate package manager
-After setting up Rclone sync according to the available documentation and aliasing the desired command, e.g. `rclone bisync -Plv $GDRIVE gdrive:` to `rclone-sync`, files needs to be placed in the following locations (Arch Linux):
+2. Set up Rclone according to the available documentation
+3. Alias the desired sync command, e.g. `rclone bisync -Plv $GDRIVE gdrive:` to `rclone-sync`
+4. `cd` into the cloned folder and run `install.sh` (may require `sudo`), which places files in the following locations (make sure `~/.local/bin/` is added to PATH):

 | file                       | location               | role                                       |
 | -------------------------- | ---------------------- | ------------------------------------------ |